-Complaints are raised through the Board's Registrar who, in the first instance, must determine if the complaint relates to a specific health consumer or is based more generally on issues of competence, fitness to practice or conduct.
+Complaints are raised through the Board’s Registrar who, in the first instance, must determine if the complaint relates to a specific health consumer or is based more generally on issues of competence, fitness to practise or conduct.

 The Board cannot act on anonymous complaints, so a complainant must provide a name and contact details.